“I Am, We Are” Mural Project

 In addition to developing programs for public schools in Boston, ARCK founder Sara Mraish Demeter has traveled to Jordan to bring a “Storytelling through Art” program to Syrian refugee children displaced from their homes and schools and living in Jordan.
 This international art healing program was conducted at the Family Guidance Awareness Center in Zarqa and aided by a small grant from the MIT IDEAS Global challenge.

 Sara is passionate about the power of art to help heal after trauma, and hopes to continue working with children affected by the global refugee crisis.
-Read her blog entries from the 2013 program here to see the impact the arts can have on children experiencing displacement and trauma.
+Read her blog entries from the 2013 program and 2014 program to see the impact the arts can have on children experiencing displacement and trauma.